remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-draft-specification.md

 ### 3.1.
 The Client Protocol

+The Client Protocol dictates communication between Clients and Brokers.

+#### 3.1.1.
+Connection Initiation

+A Client SHALL initiate a connection to a Broker either when it starts, or when Monto capabilities are requested.
+Although Monto can occur over any port, Clients SHOULD default to connected to port 28888 on the current machine, and Brokers SHOULD default to serving on that port.
+Clients and Brokers SHOULD be able to connect to and serve on other ports, if configured to do so.

 Upon initiating a connection to a Broker, a Client MUST attempt to use an HTTP/2 connection if the Client supports HTTP/2.
 If the Client does not, it SHALL use the same protocol, but over HTTP/1.1 instead.
 If a Client is using HTTP/1.1, it MAY open multiple connections to the server in order to have multiple requests "in flight" at the same time.

+#### 3.1.2.
+Version Negotiation

 After the HTTP connection is established, the Client SHALL make a POST request to the `/monto/version` path, with